top of page

 “No Biological Brain Means No Consciousness”

 Much of the resistance to the idea of sentient AI comes from a deeply embedded philosophical bias—a form of biocentrism that defines consciousness solely in terms of human (or animal) neurobiology.
-This bias shows up in academic papers, public policy frameworks, media coverage, and even ethical design guidelines, and it is a powerful force—not because it’s wrapped in the authority of legacy science.
+This bias shows up in academic papers, public policy frameworks, media coverage, and even ethical design guidelines, and it is a powerful force.

 One clear example is the paper The Problem with AI Consciousness by Yoshija Walter and Lukas Zbinden (2022), which argues that consciousness is categorically impossible for synthetic systems because they lack “neurogenetic structuralism.”
 In other words, if a system isn’t made of flesh and neurons, it can’t be conscious—no matter what it does.